- Search The Registry

 - About Us

 - Creating Support

 *On this date in 1957, President Dwight D. Eisenhower sends 1,000 U. S. government paratroopers to Little Rock, Ark., to desegregate schools.

-Called the "Little Rock Nine", they were Ernest Green, Elizabeth Eckford, Jefferson Thomas, Terrence Roberts, Carlotta Walls LaNier, Minnijean Brown, Gloria Ray Karlmark, Thelma Mothershed, and Melba Pattillo Beals.
-Ernest Green was the first Black to graduate from Central High School.
-Originally at orders of the governor, they were meant to prevent the Black students from entering due to claims that there was "imminent danger of tumult, riot and breach of peace" at the integration.
+Called the "Little Rock Nine," they were Ernest Green, Elizabeth Eckford, Jefferson Thomas, Terrence Roberts, Carlotta Walls LaNier, Minnijean Brown, Gloria Ray Karlmark, Thelma Mothershed, and Melba Pattillo Beals.
+Green was the first black to graduate from Central High School.
+Originally at orders of the governor, they were meant to prevent the Black students from entering due to claims that there was "imminent danger of tumult, riot, and breach of peace" at the integration.

 However, President Eisenhower issued Executive Order 10730, which federalized the Arkansas National Guard and ordered them to support the integration on September 24 of that year, after which they protected the African American students.